auxfuse/Milestone1/README.md

 ##### Disclaimer:
 This project was created for educational use.
 The Accreditation certificate was created by myself and is purely for design purposes only, and added to this project as a Mock-up example.

+_The .idea folder in my Github Repo is a default folder created by my preferred IDE PyCharm and can be ignored._